 - Inline at bottom – the new object is added at the bottom of the grid and can be edited inline.

 In the Events section, you can select the actions performed automatically when an end-user clicks an item in the grid.
 You can also determine whether the user can select items, and the way the user can select them.

 The Events section properties are described in the table below:

-For information on the Design section and its properties, see Design Section in Widgets.
+For information on the Design section and its properties, see Design Section.